 – James Bond has worn Omega Seamaster watches since 1995.

-Click here to learn more about Omega watches.
+Click here to learn more about OMEGA watches.

-Omega Seamaster History
+Omega Seamaster Sub-Collections

 Omega launched the Seamaster 300 in 1957 as the brand’s first dive watch, complete with a rotating timing bezel, a black dial with plenty of lume, and a water resistance rating of 200 meters.
-The contemporary Seamaster 300 collection consists of modern iterations of these vintage divers, offering very similar designs but with modern upgrades such as larger cases, 300-meter depth ratings, sapphire crystals, Super-LumiNova luminescence, and of course, state-of-the-art Co-Axial movements.
+The contemporary Omega Seamaster 300 collection consists of modern iterations of these vintage divers, offering similar designs but with modern upgrades such as larger cases, 300-meter depth ratings, sapphire crystals, Super-LumiNova luminescence, and of course, state-of-the-art Co-Axial movements.

 The Railmaster was also presented in 1957 but was positioned as Omega’s flagship antimagnetic watch for the burgeoning scientific community of the era.
 However, the Railmaster now sits within the Seamaster collection.
 The designs of the watches stay relatively close to the original, with steel cases and time-only dials featuring Arabic numerals at the four quarters.
 Yet, what has improved dramatically is the magnetic resistance of today’s Railmaster watches, which is now up to 15,000 gauss – without the use of any sort of internal movement shield.

 In 1969, Omega released the Seamaster Bullhead chronograph, named so for its distinctive case silhouette reminiscent of a bull’s head with its winding crown at 12 o’clock flanked by two chronograph pushers, along with an additional crown at 6 o’clock to control the internal rotating bezel.
-Yet again, the current-production Seamaster Bullhead watches are re-issues of the original model, but they benefit from modern enhancements in both mechanics and materials.
+Yet again, the current production Seamaster Bullhead watches are re-issues of the original model, but they benefit from modern enhancements in both mechanics and materials.

 Aside from the standard time and date Aqua Terra models, there are also a handful of time-only models, alongside more complicated ones such as GMTs, Annual Calendars, Worldtimers, and Day-Dates.
 Additionally, there are Aqua Terra “Golf” watches, which underline Omega’s longstanding commitment to the sport and feature bright pops of color on their dials and hands.